folkertvanheusden/mcb/README.md

 what it is
 ----------
-This program allows you to bridge a LoRa setup over a longer distance by using MQTT over e.g. an IP network.
+This program allows you to bridge a LoRa setup over a longer distance by using MQTT over e.g. an IP network (not neccessarily Internet).
 Use-case: extending the reach of MeshCore by bridging it over HAM-Net.
 It works transparently: you only need to know LoRa settings and then it should be able to bridge any protocol.